Sonny Boy Williamson I: Death and legacy

 Williamson's final recording session took place in Chicago in December 1947, in which he accompanied Big Joe Williams.
-On June 1, 1948, Williamson was killed in a robbery on Chicago's South Side as he walked home from a performance at the Plantation Club, at 31st St. and Giles Avenue, a tavern just a block and a half from his home, at 3226 S. Giles.
+On June 1, 1948, Williamson was killed in an apparent robbery on Chicago's South Side as he walked home from a performance at the Plantation Club, at 31st St. and Giles Avenue, a tavern just a block and a half from his home, at 3226 S. Giles.
 Williamson's final words are reported to have been "Lord have mercy".
+His killer was never traced.

 Williamson is buried at the former site of the Blairs Chapel Church, southwest of Jackson, Tennessee.
 In 1991, a red granite marker was purchased by fans and family to mark the site of his burial.
 A Tennessee historical marker, also placed in 1991, indicates the place of his birth and describes his influence on blues music.

 Name issues

 His legacy has been somewhat overshadowed in the postwar blues era by the popularity of the musician who appropriated his name, Rice Miller.
 The recordings made by Williamson between 1937 and his death in 1948 and those made later by Rice Miller were all originally issued under the name Sonny Boy Williamson.
 It is believed that Miller adopted the name to deceive audiences (and his first record label) into thinking that he was the "original" Sonny Boy.
 In order to differentiate between the two musicians, many later scholars and biographers have referred to John Lee Williamson (1914–1948) as Sonny Boy Williamson I and Miller (c.
 1912–1965) as Sonny Boy Williamson II.

 To add to the confusion, around 1940 the jazz pianist and singer Enoch Williams recorded for Decca under the name Sonny Boy Williams and in 1947 as Sunny Boy in the Sunny Boy Trio.